PMunch/ratel/README.md

 ## Writing our code
 Now that our project is all set up we need to write some code, the sample from the front page is a good start.
 Simply save the following code in a file with the `.nim` extension named the same as the folder it's in.
-If you're using Nim on the devel branch you can leave out the `main` proc and simply have everything in the global scope.

 ```nim
 import board